fruitflybrain/ffbo.launcher/README.md

 The components in the backend of the FFBO architecture supported under this framework are:
 * [Processor](https://github.com/fruitflybrain/ffbo.processor) - A central processor that routes messages between FFBO components and hosts web services.
-* [NeuroArch Component](https://github.com/fruitflybrain/ffbo.neuroarch_component) - Component that hosts a NeuroArch Database where fly brain data are stored.
+* [NeuroArch Component](https://github.com/fruitflybrain/ffbo.neuroarch_component) - A component that hosts a NeuroArch Database where fly brain data are stored.
-* [Natural Language Processing (NLP) Component](https://github.com/fruitflybrain/ffbo.nlp_component) - Component that processes natural language queries into structured queries that can be used on NeuroArch Database
+* [Natural Language Processing (NLP) Component](https://github.com/fruitflybrain/ffbo.nlp_component) - A component that processes natural language queries into structured queries that can be used on NeuroArch Database
-* [Neurokernel Component](https://github.com/fruitflybrain/ffbo.neurokernel_component) - Component that executes fly brain circuit.
+* [Neurokernel Component](https://github.com/fruitflybrain/ffbo.neurokernel_component) - A component that executes fly brain circuit.

 #### Docker Containerization and Launching